cakephp/docs/en/orm/saving-data.rst

 When an entity is saved a few things happen:

-1. Validation will be started if not disabled.
+1. Rule checking will be started if not disabled.
-2. Validation will trigger the ``Model.beforeValidate`` event.
-If this event is stopped the save operation will fail and return ``false``.
+2. Rule checking will trigger the ``Model.beforeRules`` event.
+If this event is stopped the save operation will fail. and return ``false``.
-3. Validation will be applied.
-If validation fails, the save will be aborted, and save() will return ``false``.
+3. Rules will be checked.
+If the entity is being created, the ``create`` rules will be used.
+If the entity is being updated, the ``update`` rules will be used.
-4. The ``Model.afterValidate`` event will be triggered.
+4. The ``Model.afterRules`` event will be triggered.
 5. The ``Model.beforeSave`` event is dispatched.
 If it is stopped, the save will be aborted, and save() will return ``false``.
 6. Parent associations are saved.
 For example, any listed belongsTo